miguel-osuna/Quotes-API/README.md

 Follow the instructions below to work on the project on your local environment.

 ### :clipboard: Prerequisites
-You'll need Git, Python 3.7, Pip and a Virtual Environment (in this case, Pipenv is used as a package manager and virtual environment).
+In case you don't use Docker, you'll need Git, Python 3.8, Pip and a Virtual Environment (in this case, Pipenv is used as a package manager and virtual environment).

 ### :computer: Installation
 ```